 In analyzing the Tesla subset of the MIT-AVT dataset, I came across the need to estimate how many Tesla vehicles have been delivered, and how many of them have Autopilot and which version of Autopilot hardware.
 I organized the data from various sources (CSV shared below) and made a couple of plots.
-Also, I did a conservative projection out to January 1, 2021 based on continued average weekly delivery rate that was achieved in 2018-Q2.
+Also, I did a conservative projection out to January 1, 2021 based on continued average weekly delivery rate that was achieved in the most recent completed quarter.
 If you find any inaccuracies in the data please let me know. is this tracked?
 This blog post is continuously updated, see notes below for changes with each update.

 The basic timeline of relevant model and Autopilot hardware milestones:

 - Jun-2012: Tesla Model S released.

 - Sep-2014: Autopilot hardware 1.0 installed (Autopilot not enabled).